-Over the years Jeremy has been a successful side-man, doing freelance work for MANY different artists, touring or recording with Shemekia Copeland, The Official Blues Brothers Revue, Levon Helm, the North Mississippi Allstars, John Hammond Jr., Jim Weider, Melvin Sparks, Sue Foley, Debbie Davies, Gil Paris, Chris O'Leary, Vance Gilbert, Slam Allen, Murali Coryell, and many more (including the Bruce Springsteen approved tribute band 'Bruce in the USA'!)
-Jeremy was an original member as well as pianist, composer, and arranger for Soñando.
-He performed with the popular Hudson Valley based Latin band for over ten years (from 1997-2007.)
-He performed on MSNBC's Imus in the Morning show, playing piano for bluesman Little Sammy Davis, and he recorded with Richie Havens for the TV show, "The Practice".
+Over the years Jeremy has been a successful side-man, doing freelance work for MANY different artists, touring or recording with Shemekia Copeland, Levon Helm, the North Mississippi Allstars, John Hammond Jr., The Official Blues Brothers Revue, Jim Weider, Melvin Sparks, Sue Foley, Debbie Davies, Gil Paris, Chris O'Leary, Vance Gilbert, Slam Allen, Murali Coryell, and many more (including the Bruce Springsteen approved tribute band 'Bruce in the USA') Jeremy was an original member as well as pianist, composer, and arranger for Sonando.
+He performed with the popular Hudson Valley based Latin band for over ten years (from 1997-2007) and they released the album Sueno Del Valle in 2003.
+He performed on MSNBC's Imus in the Morning show, playing piano for bluesman Little Sammy Davis, and he recorded with Richie Havens for the TV show The Practice.
 In 1999 he recorded a CD with Debbie Davies that featured Double Trouble (Stevie Ray-Vaughnâ€™s band).
-In the fall of 2000 he performed on CBS’s Saturday Early Show with Jim Weider (The Band) and the Honkey-Tonk Gurus, and a song from Sue Foley's CD Ten Days in November appears in the Academy Award nominated movie You Can Count on Me.
+In the fall of 2000 he performed on the CBS Saturday Early Show with Jim Weider (The Band) and a song from Sue Foley's CD Ten Days in November appears in the Academy Award nominated movie You Can Count On Me.
 He also toured and recorded with soul-jazz legend Melvin Sparks, playing Hammond organ for his 2004 release It Is What It Is.
 In 2005 Jeremy began touring with blues singer Shemekia Copeland.
 With Shemekia, Jeremy performed in nearly every state in the USA, and in over 25 countries in Europe, North America, and Asia.
 They performed at Carnegie Hall, played countless music festivals, and made many television appearances including a performance on Late Night with David Letterman!
-Jeremy can be seen and heard on Shemekia's DVD On Stage At World Café Live.
+Jeremy can be seen and heard on Shemekia's DVD On Stage At World Cafe Live.

 On May 4th, 2014 Jeremy Baum was officially recognized and inducted as a Master Blues Artist in the New York Blues Hall of Fame!